molpopgen/fwdpp/doc/md/policies.md

 Note that several of the data types passed to the model are non-const pointers.
 Therefore, it is very likely that the data pointed to will be modified my the mutation model!

 ### A model for quantitative trait simulations
-Let's define a model where a mutation affecting fitness does so via its effect size, $e$, which is Gaussian-distributed with mean zero and standard deviation $\sigma_e$.
+Let's define a model where a mutation affecting fitness does so via its effect size, \f$e\f$, which is Gaussian-distributed with mean zero and standard deviation \f$\sigma_e\f$.

 We need a mutation class: